LECOM School of Pharmacy FAQ

 FAQ School of Pharmacy

 Applicants must electronically submit to PharmCAS by midnight on June 1 of the application year.
-The two letters of recommendation (One letter must be from a science professor and other letter can be from anyone else except a friend, family member, or co-worker.
+The two letters of recommendation (one letter must be from a science professor and other letter can be from anyone else except a friend, family member, or co-worker.
 A letter of recommendation from a pharmacist is recommended), and college transcripts must be submitted by June 1 of the application year by midnight in order for PharmCAS to deliver this information to LECOM.

-All applicants are required to fill out a PharmCAS application and a LECOM supplemental application.
-Once LECOM receives your PharmCAS application, we will send you an e-mail within 7-10 business days notifying you it has arrived and to provide you a username and password which will allow you to log onto the admissions portal site to complete the supplemental application.
+Eligible candidates are invited to interview.
 All pre-requisite coursework must be completed by July 1st for the application cycle.
 Students can e-mail the Admissions Office of any changes or updates to their file at pharmacy@lecom.edu (Accelerated program in Erie, PA and Distance Education Program) or pharmacyfla@lecom.edu (4-year program in Bradenton, FL).

 All pre-requisite coursework must be completed by July 1st of the application cycle.
 We will not accept any classes after the deadline.